 Contact Manager – written in AngularJS, Express and MongoDB – Episode 3

-Routing in AngularJS cannot be any simpler - everything is achieved via the $route service.
-There are lots of great articles out there that explain to you how you can use this particular service as well as how you can configure your routes under the $routeProvider service.
+Routing in AngularJS couldn’t be simpler.
+Everything runs through the $route service.
+Plenty of good articles out there explain how to use this service and how to configure your routes via the $routeProvider service.

-In light of all the above (I, of course assume, that you've read all the documentation) we need to extend our script from the example in the previous post:
+With all that in hand (and assuming you’ve read the documentation), we need to extend the script from the previous post:

 angular.module('contactmanager', ['filters']).config(function ($routeProvider) {